-The subsequent stages presented in the figure above are related in their activities to:
+The subsequent stages presented in the figure above are related in their activities to the following stages:

 - Stage I: Region selection it is used to identify regions which may constitute the reference point for the next cluster initiatives; - Stage II: key partners identification involves an examination of entrepreneurs number (in terms of their statistical conditions in a particular area) involved in the clusters merger, as well as institutions and entities that are participants in a building common cluster; - Stage III: Quantitative analysis involves performing calculations using i.e. the location factor (e.g. Florence'a), the rank of specialization or location factor, determination of the force concentration entities (e.g. Ellison and Glaeser agglomeration index) and the opportunity to create a cluster based on clustering index; - Stage IV: Qualitative analysis is based on a subjective assessment made by the respondents; - Stage V: Competitiveness analysis it allows to explore the external environment of a cluster, which will identify the hazards that may interfere with cooperation undertaken within working in networks.
-They have their source in the projects of other industries or clusters neighboring with the same profile; - Step VI: Identification of a cluster economic development the determination, by the cluster members, of a common mission, policy and activities level that create a cluster strategy.
+They have their source in the projects of other industries or clusters neighbouring with the same profile; - Step VI: Identification of a cluster economic development the determination, by the cluster members, of a common mission, policy and activities level that create a cluster strategy.
 The last step allows one to fasten the entire undertaking in a single project by defining an appropriate strategy.
 This is the most important part of the whole process of building a dominant industry due to the number of actors and the scale of operations.

-Building the domestic industry in conjunction with the logistic supply chain requires clarification of a coherent strategy, which will allow to determine the instruments to build a large project.
+Building the domestic industry in conjunction with the logistic supply chain requires clarification of a coherent strategy, which will allow determining the instruments to build a large project.

-4. Logistics approach to the dominant industry in the strategic perspective
+Logistics approach to the dominant industry in the strategic perspective

 Leading business activity in a global environment requires participation in a dynamic and spontaneous process, and it is associated with a flexible "international life" (Luoma, 2006) and the adaptation ability.
+Transport processes characterized by high consistency, being integrated with each other are crucial for the international and domestic supply chains (Skibińska, 2013).
 The intensity of the internationalization process does not have a single character, but an important issue in the field of international management.
 The expansion creates opportunities for determining the rate of growth, but also plays an important role as a tool to improve strategic management in the enterprise.
-The presence of internationalization, globalization, regionalization, and integration in the socio - political - economic area is largely the effect of functioning of companies and groups of people, where the broad internationalization processes involve different business areas.
-(Becker and Freeman, 2006) The choice of strategy depends on evaluation of the competitive relationship between the downward pressure on costs and matching offers to local markets (Godet, 2000).
+The presence of internationalization, globalization, regionalization, and integration in the socio - political - economic area is largely the effect of functioning of companies and groups of people, where the broad internationalization processes involve different business areas (Becker - Freeman 2006).
+The choice of strategy depends on evaluation of the competitive relationship between the downward pressure on costs and matching offers to local markets (Godet 2000).
 Maintaining a competitive advantage on a global scale requires improving the effectiveness through its optimum relationship between global integration and the efficient undertaking of actions, and their local adaptation.
-The choice of the strategy with the parameters describing the particular market in which the company prospers.
-(Szymczak , 2005, p 222.)
+The choice of the strategy with the parameters describing the particular market in which the company prospers (Szymczak, 2005).

-There are the following four main types of cross-border corporate strategies:
+There are the following four main types of cross-border corporate strategies.